iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 3. Third Time Offender

-The life of a third-time offender has spoiled.
 According to §321J.2.2c, a third offender commits a class D felony and is seen as a habitual offender.
 A third-time offender must serve at least 30 days of jail time at a county jail or committed to the department of corrections department for an indeterminate period, which must not exceed five years.
 A habitual offender’s license is revoked for six years, and a vehicle cannot be registered under such an offender’s name.
 A third-time offender can be charged up to $9,375 but not less than $3,125, including a 35% surcharge and a $500 restitution fee (if any).
 The offender must take DARE, substance abuse evaluation, and drinking driver courses and pay a $10 surcharge for the courses.

 4. Severe Personal Injury

-If an accident led to a serious personal injury caused by an OWI offender, there would be a compulsory five years of jail time for the offender.
+If an accident led to a serious personal injury caused by an OWI offender, there is typically a compulsory five years of jail time for the offender.
 Such offenders must pay a fine of up to $7,500 but not lower than $750, including a 35% surcharge, $125 Law Enforcement Initiative, $500 restitution fee, and $10 DARE surcharge for substance abuse evaluation and treatment and drinking driver’s course.

 5. Homicide